kdheepak/keystrokes.nvim/README.md

 ./build/bin/nvim -W ~/.config/keystrokes.txt src/nvim/main.c
 ```

-This plugin provides a function that reads `~/.config/keystrokes.txt` and displays in a floating window.
+This plugin provides a function that reads `~/.config/keystrokes.txt` and displays all new changes to the file in a floating window.

 If you add the following autocmd, it'll call the `:KeystrokesStart` command at your vim's checktime interval.

 ```
 autocmd CursorHold <buffer> KeystrokesStart
 ```

+This will show all recent keystrokes in a neovim floating window.

 You'll need to patch vim/neovim for this to work.